 The School Age Care Program provides one serving size snack each day.
-If your child is very active or needs more than one serving, please send an additional item to help keep them energized until you arrive.
-Water bottles are also highly recommended to ensure continuous hydration.
+If your child is very active or needs more than one serving, please send an additional item to help keep them energized until you arrive or feel free to order additional healthy snacks from Red Wagon Meals as shared above.
+Meals can also be ordered for those needing an evening meal due to later pick-ups.
+Water bottles are also highly recommended to ensure continues hydration.